MovementWorks Dance and Fitness

 Dress Code: Girls: Any color leotard & tights.
 Skirts may be worn throughout class and warm ups such as wraps and leg warmer will be removed after Barre work is complete.
 Hair should be neatly in a bun.
 Boys: Solid white or black t-shirt paired with solid colored pants (Pants must be properly hemmed and not cover dancers’ feet)

 Shoes: Girls: Pink Ballet shoes.
 Boys: Black ballet shoes

-Shoes: Children will participate in their socks.
+Shoes: Children will participate in bare feet

 Creative Movement (ages 2.5-8)

 This class develops students’ physical skills, stamina, creativity, expression and musicality using a large range of exercises and musical styles.
 This introductory movement class also explores rhythm, song, body awareness and locomotive skills.
-It will prepare students for a successful transition to playing sports as well as many other dance genres at higher levels.
+It will prepare students for a successful transition to playing sports as well as many other dance genres at higher levels. (not offered this season)